 Exploring Auckland’s paths over the summer is a great way to combine exercise with helping you, your friends and family burn off some energy and have some fun.

-Here are five paths to check out in your part of Tāmaki Makaurau.
+Here are four paths to check out in your part of Tāmaki Makaurau.
 For more information or other paths to explore, head to aklpaths.co.nz

 Takapuna Beach Path

 Take a stroll along Takapuna Beach and enjoy the incredible views across the water to Rangitoto.
 Towards the northern end of the beach is the new playground and water play area.
 Take your togs and a picnic and make a day of it.

 Rothesay to Browns Bay Path

 A great opportunity to take in a couple of North Shore’s beautiful beaches.
 Both Rothesay and Browns Bay have playgrounds so the kids will enjoy playing on both.
 Starting at Rothesay Bay also means that you can end in Browns Bay, which also has a skate park for the older kids, and grab an ice cream to finish.
 Note that this path does include steps, so it's not recommended for buggies.

 Sitting in an ancient volcanic cone, this path allows you to explore the popular Onepoto Domain.
 With a lake, forest, wetlands, an adventure playground, and a ‘learn to ride’ bike park, Onepoto offers something for all the whānau.

 This path starts at the Whangaparāoa Library and meanders down to Stanmore Bay.
 The path is steep between the library and the Rata Road Reserve and you will need to cross roads so keep little ones close to you.
 Take your togs for a dip in the ocean, or let the kids have fun at the splash pad outside the leisure just across the road from the Stanmore Bay Reserve.

 Kauri dieback in Auckland is a serious problem and it’s important we all play our part to prevent the spread of the disease.